top of page

 Myth #1: "I'm Young and Healthy, I Don't Need Insurance"

-This is a prevalent myth, especially among young individuals who feel invincible and believe that insurance is only for older people or those with health issues.
+This is one of the most common insurance myths, especially among young individuals who feel invincible and believe that insurance is only for older people or those with health issues.
 However, the reality is that accidents and illnesses can happen at any age, regardless of your current health status.

 How to Debunk:

-Explain the unpredictability of life and provide real-life examples of how unforeseen events, such as accidents or sudden illnesses, can impact young and healthy individuals.
-A sudden illness, such as a heart attack or stroke, can strike even the healthiest individuals.
+Explain the unpredictability of life and provide real-life examples of how unforeseen events-such as accidents or sudden illnesses-can impact young and healthy individuals.
+A sudden illness, such as a heart attack or stroke, can strike even the healthiest people.
 The cost of treatment, medication, and long-term care can quickly deplete savings and disrupt financial stability.
-Highlight the importance of securing protection early on, as insurance premiums are typically lower for younger individuals.
+Highlight that believing youth eliminates risk is one of the common insurance myths, and emphasize the importance of securing protection early on, as insurance premiums are typically lower for younger individuals.

 Insurance premiums are calculated based on risk.
 Younger and healthier individuals generally have a lower risk profile, which translates to lower premiums.
 By securing insurance early on, individuals can lock in lower premiums and enjoy comprehensive coverage throughout their lives, even if their health deteriorates later.
 Emphasize that insurance is not just about covering medical expenses but also about providing financial security in case of disability or death, which can impact income and future financial goals.